 These headphones don't have any controls.

 The Audeze LCD-1 have a fairly well-balanced sound profile.
-While unfortunately their low-bass is recessed, this is common with open-back headphones.
-On the bright side, the accuracy of the mid and treble ranges are excellent, with only some minor dips in mid-treble, though they shouldn't be audible to most.
+While their low-bass is recessed, this is common with open-back headphones.
+On the bright side, the mid and treble ranges' accuracies are excellent, with only some minor dips in mid-treble, though they shouldn't be audible to most.

-The bass accuracy of the Audeze LCD-1 is great.
-Like most open-back headphones, they're lacking in low-bass but are very accurate for the rest of the ranges.
-While our unit had a slight mismatch in the bass range, it's in a low enough range that it likely wouldn't be noticeable during regular listening sessions.
+The Audeze LCD-1's bass accuracy is great.
+Like most open-back headphones, they lack low-bass but are very accurate for the rest of the ranges.
+While our unit had a slight mismatch in the bass range, it's in a low enough range that it likely won't be noticeable during regular listening sessions.
 It's also worth noting that L/R imaging is specific to individual units, so your unit may not have this same issue.

-The mid-range accuracy of these headphones is great.
+The mid-range accuracy is great.
 They follow the neutral target curve almost perfectly and are only slightly overemphasized in the low-mid range, though this likely won't be enough to make an audible difference to most people.

-The treble accuracy of the Audeze LCD-1 is great with most of their peaks and dips in high enough frequencies that likely won't be too audible to most people.
+The Audeze LCD-1's treble accuracy is great, with most peaks and dips in high enough frequencies that likely won't be too audible to most people.
 However, their mid-treble range is recessed for most of the range, which may make some leads and vocals sound slightly dull and lacking in brightness.

-The peaks and dips performance of the Audeze LCD-1 is very good.
+The Audeze LCD-1's peaks and dips performance is very good.
 Most of the peaks and dips are in higher frequency ranges, which shouldn't be audible to most people.
-Unfortunately, most of the mid-treble range is recessed, which may make leads and vocals lack in brightness.
+Unfortunately, most of the mid-treble range is recessed, which may veil leads and vocals.

-The stereo imaging of these headphones is excellent.
-The GD graph is below the audibility threshold for almost the entire frequency range, except for in low-bass where our unit had a slight L/R driver mismatch.
-However, this mismatch was in a low enough range where it's likely to be less noticeable to most people.
-It's also worth noting that these measurements are valid for our unit only and yours may perform differently.
+The stereo imaging is excellent.
+The GD graph is below the audibility threshold for almost the entire frequency range, except for low-bass, where our unit has a slight L/R driver mismatch.
+However, this mismatch is in a low enough range where it's likely to be less noticeable to most people.
+It's also worth noting that these measurements are valid for our unit only, and yours may perform differently.

 These headphones have decent soundstage performance.
-The PRTF graph shows a good amount of pinna interaction so the soundstage will sound quite large.
-Unfortunately, the PRTF distance is quite low, which means that although these are open-back headphones and may feel more spacious sounding than closed-back headphones, their soundstage won't be perceived to be located outside of the listener's head to create a speaker-like experience.
+The PRTF graph shows a good amount of pinna interaction, so the soundstage seems quite large.
+Unfortunately, the PRTF distance is quite low, which means that although these are open-back headphones and may feel more spacious sounding than closed-back ones, their soundstage won't be perceived to be located outside of the listener's head to create a speaker-like experience.

-The weighted harmonic distortion of the Audeze LCD-1 is good.
+The Audeze LCD-1's weighted harmonic distortion is good.
 It's within good limits throughout the entire range, and while the treble frequencies are a bit higher, this shouldn't be audible to most people, and audio should still sound clear and pure.
 There's also no big jump under heavier loads, which is good.

 These headphones don't have a microphone.